Shadows-of-Fire/Apotheosis/schema/mobs/AffixData.md

 # Description
-AffixData defines whether and how boss equipment receives special affixes (magical properties).
-When affixes are enabled, one of the boss's equipped items will become an affix item with the specified rarity.
+AffixData defines how entity equipment is affixed.
+Currently this is only used by Elites to determine if their equipment is affixed.

 # Dependencies
 This object references the following objects: